 The han contains an inscription over both of the crown doors.
 Both inscriptions are carved in marble stone in Seljuk naskh calligraphy.

-The inscription on the entry to the covered section provides the name of Keykubad, son of Kaykavus, but no construction date is indicated.
+The four-line inscription on the entry to the covered section provides the name of Keykubad, son of Kaykavus, but no construction date is indicated.
 The inscription stone of the covered section door has blackened over time.

 The inscription reads as follows:

 "It is Allah the Eternal who owns all possessions.
 Keykubad, the son of Keyhüsrev, the most magnificent of sultans, head of all Khans, holder and governor of the umma, master of the sultans in the world, father of all conquests.

 The inscription of five lines in thuluth script over the main crown door leading into the courtyard provides a precise date this time, 638 H (1240), along with the name of Keyhüsrev II, son of Alaeddin Keykubad I. The inscription reads as follows:

 "This building belongs to God, who is One, Eternal, and Everlasting, August and Magnificent Sultan, King of Kings, the Shadow of God on Earth, Keyhüsrev son of Keykubad, Commander of the faithful in the year 638".

 These two inscriptions give precise information that allows us to understand that there were two construction periods for the han:

 - the large covered section was built under the reign of Alaeddin Keykubad I (1219-1236) at the end of his reign.
 Work began during his reign but he only lived to see the completion of the main covered section.
 The construction of the han was probably interrupted for a few years after the death of the sultan until the project was revived again by Karatay in 1240-41